Learn about the Florida education needs for real estate licensing and renewal.

 Florida Real Estate Education Requirements:

-- Florida also requires 45 hours of post-license classes for salespersons and 60 hours for brokers
+- Real Estate Salesperson requires 45 hours of post-license classes

 - If you hold a 4 year degree, or higher, in real estate you may be exempt from the pre-license education requirement.
 To determine exemption eligibility, you may send an original certified transcript with cover letter to: Division of Real Estate, Attention: Education Section, 400 West Robinson Street, Suite N801 Orlando, Florida 32801.